Australia Study Process for Students from Bangladesh

 Students who already have a bachelor's degree from Bangladesh can apply for postgraduate programs.
 Two main options are available.

-Graduate certificate or graduate diploma: These programs are short courses designed to develop specialized skills.
+Graduate certificate or graduate diploma: These programs are short courses designed to

 Master's degree: Master's programs usually take 1.5 to 2 years.
 Popular subjects include: